Plane skids off rainy Manila runway, rips off engine, wheel

 Photo: Bullit Marquez, AP

-Only four passengers sustained scratches and all the rest including eight crewmembers aboard Xiamen Air Flight 8667 were safe and taken to an airport terminal, where they were given blankets and food before going to a hotel, airport general manager Ed Monreal told a news conference.
+Shaken by the experience and drenched by the downpour, the passengers and crew of Xiamen Air Flight 8667 were taken to an airport terminal, where they were given blankets and food before going to a hotel, airport general manager Ed Monreal and other officials said.

+"With God's blessing, all passengers and the crew were able to evacuate safely and no injuries except for about four who had some superficial scratches," Monreal said.

 Investigators retrieved the plane's flight recorder and will get the cockpit voice recorder once the aircraft has been lifted to determine the cause of the accident, Sydiongco said.

-TV footage showed the plane slightly tilting to the left, its left badly damaged wing touching the ground and its landing wheels not readily visible as emergency personnel, many in orange overalls, examined and surrounded the aircraft.
+TV footage showed the plane slightly tilting to the left, its left badly damaged wing touching the ground and its landing wheels not readily visible as emergency personnel examined the aircraft.
 One of the detached engines and landing wheels lay a few meters (yards) away.

-Several international and domestic flights have been canceled or diverted due to the closure of the airport, which lies in a densely populated residential and commercial section of metropolitan Manila.
-Airline officials initially said the airport could be opened by noon but later extended it to four more hours.
+Nearly 80 international and domestic flights have been canceled or diverted due to the closure of the airport, which lies in a densely populated residential and commercial section of metropolitan Manila.

-Hundreds of stranded passengers jammed one of three airport terminals due to flight cancellations and diversions.
-Dozens of international flights were cancelled or either returned or were diverted elsewhere in the region, officials said.

 Torrential monsoon rains enhanced by a tropical storm flooded many low-lying areas of Manila and northern provinces last weekend, displacing thousands of residents and forcing officials to shut schools and government offices.
 The weather has improved with sporadic downpours.

-Associated Press journalists Bullit Marquez and Joeal Calupitan contributed to this report.
+Associated Press journalists Bullit Marquez and Joeal Calupitan in Manila and Shanshan Wang in Beijing contributed to this report.